weidwonder/terminal-mcp-server/README.md

 ## The execute_command Tool

-The execute_command tool is the core functionality provided by Remote Ops Server, used to execute commands on local or remote hosts.
+The execute_command tool is the core functionality provided by Terminal MCP Server, used to execute commands on local or remote hosts.

 ### Parameters